Last Updated on

 Critical Illness Rider – The Critical Illness rider allow the owner of the life insurance policy to receive part of the death benefit if diagnosed with a critical illness.
 You simply have your Doctor provide written evidence of your condition, along with a claim form.

 There are several different qualifying events, that allows a person to accelerate the death benefit.
-We are showing the health qualifications, for Nassau Re critical illness rider.
+We are showing the health qualifications for various life insurance providers.

 - Heart attack (myocardial infarction): The death of a portion of the heart muscle resulting from inadequate blood supply.
 Heart attack does not include angina or the chance finding of electrocardiographic (ECG) changes indicative of a previous Heart Attack.
 The diagnosis of heart attack must be based on the presence of all of the following: